-How are you feeling this morning?
-If you are feeling lethargic, lacking energy, or even hungry despite eating breakfast an hour ago, it might be because you didn't have the best breakfast for diabetics.
-But don't worry - here's some help!
+If you feel lethargic, lacking energy, or even hungry in the morning after eating breakfast an hour ago, it might be because you didn't eat right.
+But don't worry—here's some help!

 Why Is a Diabetes-Friendly Breakfast Important?

 A diabetes-friendly breakfast is important because it can help regulate blood sugar levels and provide sustained energy throughout the morning.
-When blood sugar levels are unstable, it can be difficult to focus and concentrate in school or at work.
+When blood sugar levels are unstable, focusing can be difficult.
 By eating a healthy breakfast, you can prevent these fluctuations and stay on track all day long.
-In addition, balanced breakfast will keep you from becoming too hungry later in the day, which can lead to unhealthy snacking.
+In addition, a balanced breakfast will keep you from becoming too hungry later in the day, which can lead to unhealthy snacking.

 A diabetes-friendly breakfast doesn't have to be complicated or time-consuming; in fact, there are many easy recipes that you can make in just a few minutes.
 I'll share some of my favorites with you later in this article.
-But first, let's take a closer look at why each of the foods I've mentioned is beneficial for those living with diabetes.
+But first, let's take a closer look at why each food we've mentioned benefits those living with diabetes.

 How to Build a Diabetes Healthy Breakfast?

 To make your diabetes-friendly breakfast even healthier, add some protein and fiber to it.
-You can do this by adding in healthy toppings such as nuts or seeds, peanut butter, flaxseed oil, or chia seeds.
-Another option is to stir in some oatmeal before serving the dish - for example when making pancakes you could blend half of the pancake batter with oats and then cook them together for delicious results!
+You can do this by adding healthy toppings such as nuts or seeds, peanut butter, flaxseed oil, or chia seeds.
+Another option is to stir in some oatmeal before serving the dish—for example, when making pancakes, you could blend half of the pancake batter with oats and then cook them together for delicious results!
 Try these different ideas out and see which ones work best for you!

 What Are The Benefits of A Diabetes-Friendly Meal?

-The main benefits of having a good breakfast every morning are that it will keep you from getting too hungry during the day (and eating unhealthy snacks), provide sustained energy throughout the morning, and help regulate blood sugar levels.
+The main benefits of having a good breakfast every morning are that it prevents you from getting too hungry during the day (and eating unhealthy snacks), provides sustained energy throughout the morning, and helps regulate blood sugar levels.

 Diabetes-Friendly Choices